A B2B Framework for Creating & Repurposing Pillar Content

 It creates leverage for small teams

-Most B2B marketing teams are resource-constrained, but are still expected to produce content consistently.
+Most B2B marketing teams are resource-constrained yet expected to produce content consistently.
 Pillar content allows you to invest in one meaningful asset per month, and then expand and repurpose it.

 Our Pillar Content Framework

-At Boundify we understand and commiserate with the limited time and manpower that a lot of B2B teams face.
-As a small team ourselves, we use the pillar content framework to maintain consist content creation and distribution that is sustainable for us on a routine basis.
+At Boundify, we understand and empathize with the limited time and manpower that many B2B teams face.
+As a small team ourselves, we use the pillar content framework to maintain consistent content creation and distribution that is sustainable for us on a routine basis.

 Our anchor content